MED0001541378 – This website contains imagery which is not suitable for persons under the age of 18. Viewer discretion is advised.

 Where can I get more information?

-If you have specific questions, or wish more information on specific procedures, please contact my office for a complimentary appointment with my nurse / patient liaison officer.
+If you have specific questions, or wish more information on specific procedures, please contact my office.

 • Take the First Step